Jayme Davis

 Jayme M. Davis is an American politician serving as a member of the North Dakota House of Representatives since 2022.
 Originally elected to represent district 9A, she has represented the reconstituted 9th district since 2024.
-Davis is the Co-Chair of the North Dakota Future Caucus, alongside Dawson Holle.

-In 2024, Davis was selected for the Future Caucus Innovation Fellowship as part of the Criminal Justice Reform cohort, a bipartisan coalition of Gen Z and millennial lawmakers interested in creating policies to improve the criminal justice system.
+Davis has declared her candidacy in the 2026 North Dakota Senate election for the 9th legislative district, challenging incumbent Democratic–NPL senator Richard Marcellais.
+She defeated Marcellais in the primary on June 9, 2026.

 Personal life

 Davis resides in Rolette, North Dakota.
 She is a citizen of the Turtle Mountain Band of Chippewa Indians.